-Marquis concedes that abortion isn’t considered immoral according to most ethicists, but why is this the case?
+Marquis concedes that abortion isn’t considered immoral according to most ethicists, but why they not, for the most part, find abortion morally problematic?
 Perhaps professional ethicists, who are typically non-religious philosophers, find nothing morally objectionable about abortion because they aren’t religious.
 In other words, if they were devout they would recognize abortion as a moral abomination.
 But we could easily turn this around.
 Perhaps religiously oriented ethicists oppose abortion because they are religious.
 In other words, if there were not devout, they would see that abortion isn’t morally problematic.
 So both religious and secular ethicists could claim that the other side prejudges the case.

 However, it is definitely not the case that secular ethicists care less about life or morality than religious ethicists.
 Consider that virtually all moral philosophers believe that murder, theft, torture, and lying are immoral because cogent arguments underlie such prohibitions.
 Oftentimes there is little difference between the views of religious and secular ethicists regarding moral issues.
 Moreover, when there is disagreement among the two groups, perhaps the secular philosophers are ahead of the ethical curve with their general acceptance of abortion, homosexuality, and certain forms of euthanasia.

 How then do we adjudicate disputes in the moral realm when ethicists, like ordinary people, start with different assumptions?
 The key to answering this question is to emphasize reason and argument, the hallmarks of doing philosophical ethics.
 Both secular and religious individuals can participate in rational discourse to resolve their disputes.
-In fact, natural law moral theory—the dominant ethical theory throughout the history of Christianity—claims that moral laws are reasonable, which means that what is right is supported by the best rational arguments.
+In fact, natural law moral theory—the dominant ethical theory throughout the history of Christianity—claims that morality is grounded in reason, which implies that what is right is supported by the best rational arguments.
 Natural law theorists argue that by exercising the human reason their God has given them, they can understand what is right and wrong.
 Thus secular and religious philosophers work in the same arena, one where moral truths are those supported by the best reasons.

-Now you might wonder what make ethicists better able to adjudicate between good and bad arguments than ordinary people.
+Now you might wonder what makes ethicists better able to adjudicate between good and bad arguments than ordinary people.
 The answer is that professional ethicists are schooled in logic and the critical thinking skills demanded by those who carefully and conscientiously examine arguments.
 They are also trained in the more abstract fields of meta-ethics, which considers the meaning of moral terms and concepts, as well as in ethical theory, which considers norms, standards, or criteria for moral conduct.
 Moreover, they are familiar with the best philosophical arguments that have been advanced for and against moral propositions.
-So they are in a good position to reject arguments that influence those unfamiliar with positions that oppose their favored ones.
+So they are in a good position to reject arguments that may influence those unfamiliar with favored positions.

 All this education doesn’t mean that the majority of ethicists are right, so individuals who disagree with them may choose to follow their own conscience.
 But if the vast majority of ethicists agree about an ethics issue, we should take notice.
 It might be that the reasons you give for your fervently held moral beliefs don’t stand up to critical scrutiny.
 Perhaps they can’t be rationally defended as well as those reached after conscientious, informed, and impartial analysis.
 This doesn’t mean that you should ignore your conscience and accept expert opinion, but if you are serious about a moral problem you should want to know the views of those who have thoroughly studied the issue.

-At this point you might object that there are no moral experts because ethics is relative to an individual’s opinions or emotions.
+At this point, you might object that there are no moral experts because ethics is relative to an individual’s opinions or emotions.
 You might say that the experts have their opinion and you have yours, and that’s the end of it.
 Perhaps our view of behaviors in the moral realm are similar to how we view carrots—some people like them and some don’t.
 This theory is called personal moral relativism.
 However, not only do most ethicists reject moral relativism, so must pro-lifers.
-After all, pro-lifers don’t think that the moral prohibition against abortion is relative; they thinks it’s absolute.
-They believe that there are good reasons why abortion is immoral that any rational person should accept.
-However these reasons must be evaluated to see if they are really good ones; to see if they convince other knowledgeable persons.
+After all, pro-lifers don’t think that the moral prohibition against abortion is relative; they think it’s absolute.
+They believe that there are good reasons why abortion is immoral and any rational person should accept those reasons.
+However, these reasons must be evaluated to see if they are really good ones; to see if they convince other knowledgeable persons.
 Yet so far, the pro-life arguments haven’t persuaded many ethicists.

-Lacking good reasons or armed with weak ones, many will object that their moral beliefs derive from their God.
-To base your ethical views on Gods you would need to know: 1) if Gods exists; 2) if they are good; 3) if they issue good commands; 4) how to find the commands; and 5) the proper version and translation of the holy books issuing commands, or the right interpretation of a revelation of the commands, or the legitimacy of a church authority issuing commands, and more.
-Needless to say it is hard, if not impossible, to know any of this.
+Lacking good reasons or armed with weak ones, many will object that their moral beliefs derive from their Gods.
+To base your ethical views on Gods you would need to know: 1) if Gods exist; 2) if they are good; 3) if they issue good commands; 4) how to find the commands; and 5) the proper version and translation of the holy books issuing commands, or the right interpretation of a revelation of the commands, or the legitimacy of a church authority issuing commands.
+Needless to say, it is hard, if not impossible, to know any of this.

 To understand why you can’t base ethics on Gods consider the question: what is the relationship between the Gods and their commands?
 A classic formulation of this relationship is called the divine-command theory.
 According to divine command theory, things are right or wrong simply because the Gods command or forbid them.
 There is nothing more to morality than this.
 It’s like a parent who says to a child: it’s right because I say so.
 To see how this formulation of the relationship fails, consider a famous philosophical conundrum: “Are things right because the Gods command them, or do the Gods command them because they are right?”

-If things are right simply because the Gods command them, then their commands are arbitrary.
-In that case the Gods could have made their commandments backwards!
+If things are right simply because the Gods command them, then those commands are arbitrary.
+In that case, the Gods could have made their commandments backward!
 If divine fiat is enough to make something right, then the Gods could have commanded us to kill, lie, cheat, steal and commit adultery, and those behaviors would then be moral.
-But the Gods can’t make something right, if it’s wrong.
+But the Gods can’t make something right if it’s wrong.
 The Gods can’t make torturing children morally acceptable simply by divine decree, and that is the main reason why most Christian theologians reject divine command theory.

 So either the Gods commands are without reason and therefore arbitrary, or they are rational according to some standard.
 This standard—say that we would all be better off—is thus the reason we should be moral and that reason, not the Gods’ authority, is what makes something right or wrong.
 The same is true for a supposedly authoritative book.
 Something isn’t wrong simply because a book says so.
 There must be a reason that something is right or wrong, and if there isn’t, then the book has no moral authority on the matter.

-In response the religious may say that, even though they don’t know the reason for their God’s commands, they must oppose abortion because of the inerrancy of their sacred scriptures or church tradition.
+In response, the religious may say that, even though they don’t know the reason for their God’s commands, they must oppose abortion because of the inerrancy of their sacred scriptures or church tradition.
 They might say that since the Bible and their church oppose abortion, that’s good enough for them, despite what moral philosophers say.
-But in fact neither church authority nor Christian scripture unequivocally oppose abortion.
+But in fact, neither church authority nor Christian scripture unequivocally opposes abortion.

 As for scriptures, they don’t generally offer specific moral guidance.
 Moreover, most ancient scriptures survived as oral traditions before being written down; they have been translated multiple times; they are open to multiple interpretations; and they don’t discuss many contemporary moral issues.
 Furthermore, the issue of abortion doesn’t arise in the Christian scriptures except tangentially.
 There are a few Biblical passages quoted by conservatives to support the anti-abortion position, the most well-known is in Jeremiah: “Before I formed you in the womb I knew you, and before you were born I consecrated you.”
 But, as anyone who has examined this passage knows, the sanctity of fetal life isn’t being discussed here.
 Rather, Jeremiah is asserting his authority as a prophet.
 This is a classic example of seeking support in holy books for a position you already hold.